 - Joke Item: Betelgeuse finds toilet paper in the Deetz/Maitland house.
 It serves no purpose whatsoever.

 - MacGuffin: There are several items scattered throughout the game which Betelgeuse must acquire and utilize, such as two copies of the Handbook for the Recently Deceased.
-In addition to keys and 1-Up objects, he needs specific Mac Guffins to remove each of the seven obstacle characters:
+In addition to keys and 1-Up objects, he needs specific Mac Guffins to remove each of the six obstacle characters:

 - One True Love: Betelgeuse explicitly describes Lydia this way when he finds her.